 “I said, ‘Would it be interesting if Hank died in the first eight?'"
 Norris explained on CBS This Morning. “[AMC] said, ‘No, we kind of need you for the last eight.
 We’ve been building that up for the last five years’ ...
 Obviously, I’m glad that they did.”

-Before making Return of the Jedi, Harrison Ford expressed his interest in seeing Han Solo die during the final installment in the original Star Wars trilogy.
+Before making Return of the Jedi, Harrison Ford expressed his desire to see Han Solo die during the final installment in the original Star Wars trilogy.
 But George Lucas disagreed with Ford, because the filmmaker "didn't think there was any future in dead Han toys."
 However, more than 30 years later, Ford finally got to see Han Solo’s end in The Force Awakens.
 In a fan Q&A for Entertainment Weekly, Ford admitted that the character’s death made for a better movie.

 “I think it’s a fitting use of the character.
 I’ve been arguing for Han Solo to die for about 30 years, not because I was tired of him or because he’s boring, but his sacrifice for the other characters would lend gravitas and emotional weight.”